 The teriyaki sauce is perfect and full of flavor.
 There is enough sauce to drizzle over some steamed rice to serve on the side.
 However, if you are a big sauce fan you can make some extra to drizzle over the steamed rice.
-I served mine with some fried rice on the side.
+I served my oven baked teriyaki chicken thighs with some fried rice on the side.

 - 1/2 cup white sugar

 - 9 boneless, skinless chicken thighs (about 2 1/2 pounds)

 - In a small saucepan, whisk together the cornstarch and cold water until smooth and no lumps.
 Then, whisk in the sugar, soy sauce, vinegar, garlic, and ground black pepper.
 Bring to a boil over medium heat then reduce it and simmer until thickens.
 You will end up with about 1 cup of sauce.

 - Trim off any pieces of fat from each chicken thigh using kitchen shears.
 Place chicken pieces in a 9×13 inch baking dish sprayed with non-stick cooking spray.
 Pour 1/2 half of the sauce over the chicken, brushing each piece so it is coated.